Volunteer Registration is now OPEN

 >> REGISTER NOW TO VOLUNTEER

-You can still volunteer if you attend our volunteer meeting Fraday Race Weekend at 5 pm at the Curling Rink in the Recreation Centre.
+You can still volunteer if you attend our volunteer meeting Friday Race Weekend at 5 pm at the Curling Rink in the Recreation Centre.
+Please email us at firstname.lastname@example.org if you cannot attend.

 We love our Volunteers!